 Many call for an index to replace GDP; we discuss GDP problems below.
 But which of these could replace GDP?
 All of them have problems.

-Another problem is that most of them are additions of money-amounts, which of course might not adequately express real value.
+2. Most of them are additions of money-amounts, which of course might not adequately express real value.

-There are also problems arising from their provenance.
+4. There are also problems arising from their provenance.
 By and large (as RLDG participants pointed out [ze26]), while GDP is the main index used in wealthy, developed countries, the other indices have mostly emerged within less-developed countries, some to try to show progress towards development, some to give importance not qualities not considered in affluent nations.
 It is unlikely that affluent countries would switch to one of the others.

 Summary: What exactly is wrong and right with price as a measure of value?